vuyombamba/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5. write executable permission to the current user
 6. gives permission to a group
 7. I need to learn this
+Modifies permissions of the owner, group and other users.
+Only other users have permission to the file